 The following trail guide describes how to best experience the National Park’s incredible mountain scenery and pristine wilderness when limited to only two days.
 Two options are suggested.
-Firstly, the 26km to Mount Jerusalem (1459m) passing through the exceptionally beautiful pine forest of Dixons Kingdom and offering stunning summit views of thousands of alpine lakes and tarns.
+Firstly, the 26km to Mount Jerusalem (1459m) passes through the exceptionally beautiful pine forest of Dixons Kingdom and offers stunning summit views of thousands of alpine lakes and tarns.
 Or the 21km return to Solomon’s Throne and King Davids Peak (1485m).
-This route requires significantly steeper climbing and rewards hikers with panoramic cliff top views of the entire National Park and beyond to the Central Plateau and Cradle Mountain.
+This route requires significantly steeper climbing and rewards hikers with panoramic cliff-top views of the entire National Park and beyond to the Central Plateau and Cradle Mountain.
 If time and weather allow, both can be completed in a strenuous 30km return hike.

 View Google Map Directions

 |The Walls of Jerusalem trail begins just outside of the National Park border near Lake Rowallen.
 From Launceston, take the Bass Highway southwest towards Deloraine.
 After 50km turn off onto Mole Creek Main Road (B12) and continue for another 16km before taking the left fork onto Mersey Forest Road.
 Continue along Mersey Forest Road for another 20km, passing the Lake Parangana power station before Lake Rowallan.
 At Lake Rowallan, take the gravel road on the left just after the Fish River.
 The carpark for the Walls of Jerusalem walks another 5km further along this rough and occasionally steep track.

 Walking within the Wall of Jerusalem National Park is an exposed and isolated wilderness experience.
 It is essential that hikers are suitably equipped for all weather conditions, even in summer months.
 This guide describes the ascent of either Mount Jerusalem or Solomons Throne.
 Accessing these higher reaches of the National Park should not be attempted during extreme weather or late in the day.